 There are a few things that can go wrong:

-- evidence may emerge that your debts were larger than the maximum £20,000 limit (this was £15,000 until October 2015) or that you had more than the permitted asset or surplus income level when you started the DRO;
+- evidence may emerge that your debts were larger than the maximum £20,000 limit or that you had more than the permitted asset or surplus income level when you started the DRO;

 - you may break one of the “DRO restrictions”, see this National Debtline factsheet;

 - your income may rise or you may inherit money or get another windfall that increases you assets.
-This won’t always mean your DRO fails – as this post explains less than 1 in a hundred DROs fail because of this.
+This won’t always mean your DRO fails.
+See DROs – what if my pay increases or I get a lump sum of money? for details.

 Check the Insolvency Service register

 The Insolvency Service keeps a register of everyone who has a DRO – this will show the date your DRO ends.
-The entry doesn’t say “end date” specifically, instead you should see a line saying something like:
+You will see a line saying something like: